Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch01_Whole_numbers.md

 ## Division (División)
 [Ch01_S05](../../../Libros/Mathematics/Algebra_basics__Prealgebra__OpenStax.pdf#page=81)

-Division is the operation of dividing a first number by a second one, this means the repeated subtraction of the second number from the first one, the amount of repetitions is the result of the operation.
+Division is the operation of dividing a first number by a second number.
+Division means the repeated subtraction of the second number from the first one until reaching 0, the amount of repeated subtractions is the result of the operation.
 [Division code](Programs/Ch01/S05_01_Division.py)

 (Operador división)